Cheng Lei

 Cheng Lei (程雷 (Chéng Léi); born on August 26, 1971) is a Chinese television presenter.

-Cheng Lei was a student in Shanghai Theater Academy in 1990s.
+Cheng Lei was a student in Shanghai Theater Academy in the 1990s.
 After graduation, he was chosen as a host for Broken Brain (智力大沖浪) by Shanghainese producer Xiao Chen.
 He also worked on several interviews.

 Cheng's family has a long history of liver disease.
 In 2000, he was diagnosed with Hepatitis B. On January 18, 2004, he took a temporary leave from television though he said in a statement that he would take advanced courses abroad.
 On February 22, 2005, he returned to television.
 In June 2007, he was sick once again but he re-appeared on a television show called Dating on Saturdays (相約星期六).
 He has hosted the British-imports China's Got Talent, Chinese Idol, and Top Gear.